jtstrader/HuffmanEncoding/README.md

         17      T8      8       18      1
         18      T9      14      0       -1

-Greedy Algorithm:
+# Greedy Algorithm
 The greedy algorithm looks for the two smallest nodes (either characters nodes or total nodes), and adds them together to form a new total node.
 The paths between said character nodes and total nodes are used to create the codes for the encoding.

-Uncompression Process:
+# Uncompression Process
 I plan on uncompressing the file by taking in the input from the file and assigning each ASCII value to a key in the map (the code).
 Then I will go through the entire coded message at the bottom, adding a new index to the end of the check string when needed.
 When a match is finally found, that char in the map is printed to a file and the check string is reset for further use.
 Finally, I can close the inFile and outFile objects and my uncompression is done.

-Huffman Class:
+# Huffman Class
 ===public methods===

 insert(char ch, int weight): inserts a character into the tree.
 Sets weight char type, but does not set